commonrover64/doctask-siddhartha-rampal-singh/README.md

   to classify a document's type, a conditional edge routes low-confidence results to a `flag_for_review` node instead of accepting a guess silently
+  - Extraction (`app/graph/nodes.py::extract_facts`): pulls structured
+  facts (loan_amount, income, dti_ratio, etc) from documents into an append-only `extracted_facts` table, each fact stores the exact quote it was extracted from as a citation
+- Reconciliation (`app/graph/nodes.py::reconcile_facts`): compares a
+  newly extracted fact against the most recent fact on record for the same field, opens a row in `conflicts` if they disagree beyond tolerance instead of silently picking one.
+Numbers get a tolerance for formatting differences, everything else needs an exact match

 ## What's not built yet

-- Extraction (pulling structured facts out of documents, with citations)
-- Reconciliation (detecting when two documents disagree on a field)
 - The human review queue and approval endpoint
 - Rule/playbook checking (movement 2)
 - Incremental updates on new document arrival (movement 3)